nrnavaneet/release-sentinel/README.md

 release plans against policy, checks change windows, and aggregates service readiness signals before allowing or rejecting a rollout.

-This repository is designed for the Ambiguous Coding Task project as a realistic DevOps/infrastructure codebase with intentional but natural gaps:

 - Partial implementation of SLO and error-budget evaluation
 - Release policies that mix numeric and textual risk levels
 - Docs that reference a future `azure_boards` integration not fully wired up